 Stay with me readers, this is leading somewhere.

-Looking back, what stands out is the number of times I was asked if I carry out a certified translation and I ignorantly and incorrectly said that I couldn’t, since I wasn’t a certified translator.
+Looking back, what stands out is the number of times I was asked if I could carry out a certified translation and I ignorantly and incorrectly said that I couldn’t, since I wasn’t a certified translator.
 Never mind if I had a pound for every time that happened, how about my actual fee?!
 Even as a professional translator, I wasn’t aware that there really was no such thing as a certified translator.
 If I didn’t know, it was really no wonder that my potential clients didn’t either.
 It was in fact one of those potential clients who pointed out to me that, according to the UK government advice he had read online, I in fact was able to certify my translations.
 All that was required was the following:

 If you need to certify a translation of a document that’s not written in English or Welsh, ask the translation company to confirm in writing on the translation: - that it’s a ‘true and accurate translation of the original document’ - the date of the translation - the full name and contact details of the translator or a representative of the translation company

 I owe that person a large debt of gratitude, since they caused me to look in to the matter further and realise that the concept of a “certified translator” is in fact a myth and that I could certify my own translations.
 With that realisation I was able to take on many more jobs, and more important jobs at that.
 They were important because they formed part of people’s applications to bring loved ones to the country to be with them, or in their attempts to attain asylum in the UK after fleeing from war.